growing the next generation of environmental leaders

 Through the Green Team model, Groundwork Trusts:

-• Offer in-depth, high quality, hands-on community and environmental development experiences for youth in their neighborhoods and on public lands;
+Offer in-depth, high quality, hands-on development experiences for youth in their neighborhoods and on public lands;

-• Teach youth about conservation while demonstrating the relevance of their work to their own lives and to their communities
+Teach youth about resilience while demonstrating the relevance of their work to their own lives and to their communities

 Student scientists investigate insects on native foliage at Groundwork San Diego’s EarthLab

-Several Groundwork Trusts work with school-aged children (aged 4 to 14), offering creative in- and after-school programming that is age-appropriate and tied to curricular standards and frameworks.
+Several Groundwork Trusts work with school-aged children (aged 4 to 14), offering creative in- and after-school programming.
 Learning opportunities for this age group demonstrate the scientific method, reinforce science and math curriculum with hands-on activities, and provide minimally programmed exploratory activities in natural settings that allow children to get dirty, utilize their imagination, have fun, and experience a sense of wonder in the great outdoors.

-Groundwork Rhode Island’s GroundCorp program provides valuable, paid, hands-on work experience in landscape design and green infrastructure to young adults as they search for permanent employment.
+Groundwork Rhode Island’s GroundCorp program provides valuable, paid, hands-on work experience in landscape design and resilience infrastructure to young adults as they search for permanent employment.

-Several Groundwork Trusts operate job-training programs for young adults aged 18- to 25. where access to living-wage jobs, positions with opportunities to grow into careers, and employment readiness training is limited, and where a college education may not be a given.
+Several Groundwork Trusts operate job-training programs for young adults (18-25) who may not have access to living-wage jobs, positions with opportunities to grow into careers, employment readiness training, or a college education.

 While these are job-training programs first and foremost, they are also life-coaching opportunities, designed to meet trainees where they are in life with “wrap-around” support to help them:

-Graduates of Groundwork job training programs become unique assets in the marketplace because they’ve come of age appreciating the importance of environmental and urban waters conservation efforts in distressed neighborhoods.
-Groundwork job training programs seize an emerging nationwide opportunity for our country’s most marginalized populations to achieve gainful and steady employment in positions that truly make a difference in the world.
+Graduates of Groundwork’s job training programs become unique assets in the marketplace because they’ve come of age appreciating the importance of resilience efforts in underserved neighborhoods.
+Groundwork job training programs help those with the greatest need achieve gainful and steady employment in positions that truly make a difference in the world.